Macedonian Ruins

 • keep placing yourself under your husband’s authority as would if he were the Lord

-These directives are not a request made by your spouse.
-These are requests made of you by your Creator who gave his all for you.
-If that doesn't motivate you to do these, as if God were your spouse, then you need to examine your commitment to the Lord—if you love Him you will keep His commandments.
+These directives are not requests made by your spouse.
+They are requests asked of you by your Creator, who gave his all for you.
+If that doesn't motivate you to do these, as if God were your spouse, then you need to examine your commitment to the Lord—if you love Him, you will keep His commandments (John 10:10).

-We need to be clear, the command is specifically to the wife being submissive to her husband.
-It is not women submissive to men.
+We need to be clear.
+The command is specifically to the wife to be submissive to her husband.
+It is not about women being submissive to men in general.

 A favourite mantra parroted by feminists is, 'I'll not be any man's doormat!' or for men, it's the fear of being labelled as 'henpecked.'
-If we love God our mantra would be, 'If God wants me to be a doormat for my husband...', or, 'If God wants me to serve my wife...', then I want to—with God helping me.
-As we determine to be/do these we will face the ugly nature in us and learn to ask God for help.
+If we love God, our mantra would be, 'If God wants me to be a doormat for my husband...' or, 'If God wants me to serve my wife (and He does)...'
+I want to—with God helping me.
+As we determine to be/do these, we will face our ugly nature and learn to ask God for help.
 That's the whole point!

 "In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God... made himself nothing by taking the very nature of a servant" Philippians 2:5-7 (NIV)